Verifiable Learning for Robust Tree Ensembles

 We introduced the general idea of \emph{verifiable learning}, i.e., the adoption of training algorithms designed to learn restricted model classes amenable for efficient security verification.
 We applied this idea to decision tree ensembles, identifying the class of \emph{large-spread} ensembles.
 We showed that this class of ensembles admits robustness verification in polynomial time, whereas the problem is NP-hard for general decision tree models.
 We then proposed a pruning-based training algorithm to learn large-spread ensembles from traditional decision tree ensembles.
-Our experiments on public datasets show that large-spread ensembles largely preserve the predictive power of traditional tree ensembles, yet their robustness is normally higher and much more efficient to verify.
-This makes large-spread ensembles particularly appealing in the adversarial setting.
+Our experiments on public datasets show that large-spread ensembles sacrifice a limited amount of the predictive power of traditional tree ensembles, but their robustness is normally higher and much more efficient to verify.
+This makes large-spread ensembles appealing in the adversarial setting.

 As future work, we plan to investigate the use of verifiable learning also for other popular model classes, e.g., neural networks.
 Moreover, we want to explore different training algorithms for large-spread ensembles and compare their effectiveness against the pruning-based approach proposed in this paper.